In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Interpretable Machine Learning Methods

-\item \textbf{Additive Stumps}: An interpretable variation on $\ell_1$-penalized logistic regression: for each feature, we generate multiple binary stumps (this pre-processing technique is discussed further in the next section), and apply $\ell_1$-penalized logistic regression to these stumps.
+\item \textbf{Additive Stumps}: An interpretable variation on $\ell_1$-penalized logistic regression: for each feature, we generate multiple binary stumps (defined in Section \ref{Stumps}), and apply $\ell_1$-penalized logistic regression to these stumps.
 Ideally, the features will have monotonically increasing (or decreasing) contributions to the estimated probability of recidivism.
 Models constructed using this method generally use fewer features than those constructed with vanilla $\ell_1$-penalized logistic regression.
 These models are flexible and nonlinear.
 These models also cannot be written as scoring systems because they are not sparse in the number of nonlinearities.

-\item \textbf{Arnold PSA \cite{psaabout}}: A widely-used, publicly available, interpretable risk assessment system that consists of three scores: New Criminal Activity (NCA), New Violent Criminal Activity (NVCA), and Failure to Appear (FTA).
+\item \textbf{Arnold PSA \citep{psaabout}}: A widely used, publicly available, interpretable risk assessment system that consists of three scores: New Criminal Activity (NCA), New Violent Criminal Activity (NVCA), and Failure to Appear (FTA).
 We compare against the NCA for the \texttt{general} recidivism problem, and against the NVCA for the \texttt{violent} recidivism problem, on both two-year and six-month time scales.
 The NCA has 7 factors, while the NVCA has 5 factors.

-\item \textbf{COMPAS \cite{compas}}: A widely-used risk assessment system that consists of several scores, including the three that we study: Risk of General Recidivism (COMPAS General), Risk of Violent Recidivism (COMPAS Violent), and Risk of Failure to Appear.
-We compare against the COMPAS General score for the two-year \texttt{general} recidivism problem, and compare against the COMPAS Violent score for the two-year \texttt{violent} problem. \end{itemize} \textbf{Major Findings:} Overall, the best interpretable models performed approximately as well as the best black-box models on both regions and both prediction time periods we considered.
+\item \textbf{COMPAS \citep{compas}}: A widely used risk assessment system that consists of several scores, including the three that we study: Risk of General Recidivism (COMPAS General), Risk of Violent Recidivism (COMPAS Violent), and Risk of Failure to Appear.
+We compare against the COMPAS General score for the two-year \texttt{general} recidivism problem, and compare against the COMPAS Violent score for the two-year \texttt{violent} problem. \end{itemize}